frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/cheque-print-template.md

 ## 1. How to create a Cheque Print Template
-1. Click on new.
+1. Go to the Cheque Print Template list, click on New.
 1. You can set the position of various items in the cheque.
 1. Save.

 In the Cheque Print Template, for each value (say Payee, Date), exact coordinates are provided based on where that value should be printed on a cheque.
 Co-ordinates are provided in centimeters.
-Here is a represending the structure.
+Here is a representation the structure:

 <img class="screenshot" alt="Sample Cheque" src="{{docs_base_url}}/assets/img/setup/print/cheque-1.png">

 ### 1.1 New Format by Scanning

 To speed up the creation of a new cheque printing format, you can upload a scanned image of the cheque.
-Considering the scanned image for the cheque, the system automatically updates co-ordinates for each value like party name, amount, date, amount in words, etc.
+Considering the scanned image for the cheque, the system automatically updates co-ordinates for each value like party name, amount, date, the amount in words, etc.

 ### 1.2 New Print Format manually
 If the preview looks good, click on the **Create Print Format** button to create a new Print Format for printing the cheque.
 Based on the values provided in the Cheque Print Template, the system will auto-generate an HTML script for the cheque’s Print Format.